aidulcandra/wachan/README.md

     - `message.buttonReply.id` - The ID that is assigned to the button
     - `message.buttonReply.text` - The displayed text on the button
     - `message.buttonReply.pos` - The position of the button (first one is 0)
+- `message.contacts` - List of contacts, if this is a contacts message.
+    - `contact.name` - Name of the contact
+    - `contact.number` - Phone number of the contact
 - `message.receivedOnline` - `true` if this message is received when bot is online.
 - `message.reply(options)` - Reply to the message.
     - `options` - Can be a string / object